physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/Intro/welcome.md

 The full list of people that have contributed with ideas, discussions, or by generously sharing their knowledge is very long.
 Rather than inadvertently omitting someone, I simply say thank you to all.
 More generally, I am truly thankful for being part of an academic environment in which ideas and efforts are shared rather than kept isolated.

-The last statement extends to the open-source communities that make so many great computing tools publicly available.
+The last statement extends to the open-source communities through which great computing tools are made publicly available.
 In this course we take great advantage of open-source python libraries.

-The development of this course also would not have been possible without the knowledge gained through the study of several excellent textbooks, most of which are listed as recommended course literature.
-Here is a short list of those references that I have found particularly useful as a physicist learning Bayesian statistics and machine learning:
+The development of this course would not have been possible without the knowledge gained through the study of several excellent textbooks, most of which are listed as recommended course literature.
+Here is a short list of those references that I have found particularly useful as a physicist learning Bayesian statistics and the fundamentals of machine learning:

 1. Phil Gregory, *"Bayesian Logical Data Analysis for the Physical Sciences"*, Cambridge University Press (2005).
 2. E. T. Jaynes, *"Probability Theory: The Logic of Science"*, Cambridge University Press (2003).